Akshidhan/results-summary-component-main/README.md

 ### Continued development

-Can use Javascript to dynamically change the value that are found in the design
+Can use Javascript to dynamically change the values that are found in the design

 ### Useful resources